ldpercy/turtle/task/variables and maths.md

 * plus, aka relative movement, is the default operator
 * Evaluating expressions shouldn't have any side effects
 * The command executor should accumulate pointer* operations (and output) and apply mutations at the end - actually not 100% about this one, might need to reconsider for SVG
-* Page-relative addition and turtle-relative addition are different
+* Page-relative addition and turtle-relative (pointer*) addition are different
 * Points don't intrinsically have a heading, whereas the turtle does, so plain point math only applies in particular circumstances, not in general
-* Underlying turtle functions should be pure operations that return other pointers*
+* Underlying turtle functions should be pure pointer* operations that return other pointers*
-* (*)"Pointer" terminology to be determined
+* Absolute or page arithmetic can be done purely with plain points i think

-* Absolute or page arithmetic can be done purely with points i think
+(*) "Pointer" terminology to be determined